 This sub-fund is suitable for risk-conscious investors who wish to invest in a diversified portfolio of equities, bonds and convertible bonds with a focus on Europe and with a bond component consisting primarily of high yield bonds.
-Investors should have a long investment horizon and be prepared to assume the risk associated with investing in equities and high yield bonds.
+Investors should be prepared to assume the risk associated with investing in equities and high yield bonds.